 The following excerpt about Elizabeth Gaumer is from Weniger's 1946 book:

-1789-1850 a daughter named Susana Gaumer: According to the findagrave.com memorial (69896027) of Susana (Gaumer) Sturtz Baughman, she is the daughter of Johann Jacob Gaumer and Maria Catherine (Sowash) Gaumer, and was born in 1789.
-She is buried in the New Hope Lutheran Cemetery, Muskingum County, Ohio, where her tombstone includes the statement, "Susana wife of Jacob Baughman formerly the widow of Jacob Sturtz Oct.
+1789-1850 a daughter named Susana Gaumer: The inscription on a tombstone at the New Hope Lutheran Cemetery in Muskingum County, Ohio includes the statement, "Susana wife of Jacob Baughman formerly the widow of Jacob Sturtz Oct.
 1. 1850".
+A website indicates that Susana was a daughter of Johann Jacob Gaumer and Maria Catherine (Sowash) Gaumer, and was born in 1789.
 Sturtz is a common surname from Southampton Township, Somerset County, Pennsylvania and Baughman is a surname I am familiar with from southeastern Somerset County.
 These surnames help me believe the history books that indicate Jacob Gaumer lived in Somerset County.

 Regarding Susan Gaumer, page 582 of the 1892 book "Biographical and Historical Memoirs of Muskingum County, Ohio" states that her husband was the gunsmith and former Somerset County, Pennsylvania resident Jacob Sturtz: